 The garden of Drottningholm Castle is gigantic.
 There is a baroque garden and an English garden.
 There is a large park with ponds and there are even several smaller islands in those ponds and lakes.

 In the garden you will also find the castle theater, the Chinese pavilion and the castle chapel.
 The Chinese Pavilion was a birthday present of King Adolf Frederick to his wife Lovisa Ulrika.
 The castle theater is the oldest theater in the world that is still in use.
-The castle theater dates back to 1764.
+It dates back to 1764.
 During the summer months, various ballet and opera performances are held.

 We wondered in advance if you could eat something nearby.
 In addition to the visitor center where you can buy tickets (we had a Stockholm Card where Drottningholm Slott + the boat trip were included and did not have to wait for tickets), there are also (very clean and spacious) toilets and a restaurant with large terrace.
 You can go there for lunch or fika.